Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

 \subsection{2D single-person pose estimation}

 2D single-person pose estimation is used to localize human body joint positions when the input is a single-person image.
-If there are more than one person, the input image is cropped first so that there is only one person in each cropped patch (or sub-image).
-This process can be achieved automatically by an upper-body detector \cite{micilotta2006real} or a full-body detector \cite{Object_Detection}.
-In general, there are two categories for single-person pipelines that employ deep learning techniques: regression methods and body part detection methods.
-Regression methods apply an end-to-end framework to learn a mapping from the input image to body joints or parameters of human body models \cite{toshev2014deeppose}.
-The goal of body part detection methods is to predict approximate locations of body parts and joints \cite{chen2014articulated} \cite{newell2016stacked}, which are normally supervised by heatmaps representation \cite{tompson2015efficient}\cite{wei2016convolutional}.
+If there are several people, the input image is cropped first so that there is only one person in each cropped patch (or sub-image).
+This process can be achieved automatically by an upper-body detector \cite{micilotta2006real} or a full-body detector \cite{ren2015faster}.
+In general, there are two categories for single-person pipelines that employ deep learning techniques: regression methods and heatmap-based methods.
+Regression methods apply an end-to-end framework to learn a mapping from the input image to the positions of body joints or parameters of human body models \cite{toshev2014deeppose}.
+The goal of heatmap-based methods is to predict approximate locations of body parts and joints \cite{chen2014articulated} \cite{newell2016stacked}, which are supervised by heatmaps representation \cite{tompson2015efficient,wei2016convolutional}.
 Heatmap-based frameworks are now widely used in 2D HPE tasks.
 The general frameworks of 2D single-person HPE methods are depicted in Fig. \ref{fig:2dsingleframeworks}.